 With new instruments on the way, music professor co-authors book on vibraphone performance

 Professor of Music Dr. Paul Buyer has co-authored a book on vibraphone performance.
-The Art of Vibraphone Playing: An Essential Method for Study and Performance, was written with composer and percussion educator Josh Gottry and will be published by Meredith Music Publications in April/May of 2017.
+The Art of Vibraphone Playing: An Essential Method for Study and Performance, was written with composer and percussion educator Josh Gottry and will be published by Meredith Music Publications on April 15, 2017.

 “I’ve been waiting for someone else to write a book like this for years,” Buyer said.
 “Students have been playing vibraphone parts for many years, but they really don’t know how to play the vibraphone itself.
 And most vibraphone books that are on the market are oriented toward jazz, so this is meant to teach students in a concert setting, whether that’s symphonic band, percussion ensemble, private lessons, or orchestra, which is really where they start playing.
 Even marching band: those bands that have a front ensemble, they’re playing vibraphone, too.”